pweisenburger/dslparadise/README.md

 }
 ```

-As you can see, in this case you have several magic identifiers that only have meaning within the context of the `javascript{}` block: `eval`, `inject` and others (e.g. `window`) not shown in this snippet.
-Currently, these simply exist as names imported into the top-level namespace, cluttering up the namespace and throwing a RuntimeException if accidentally used.
-With Scope Injection, you could write the same code without the "import everything":
+As you can see, in this case you have several magic identifiers that only have
+meaning within the context of the `javascript { ... }` block: `eval`, `inject`
+and others (e.g. `window`) not shown in this snippet.
+Currently, these simply
+exist as names imported into the top-level namespace, cluttering up the
+namespace and potentially throwing a RuntimeException if accidentally used.
+With
+Scope Injection, you could write the same code without the "import everything":

 ```scala
 import org.jscala.javascript